k3nnethfrancis/leo/README.md

 - The users question will be displayed in the models response
 - You can add any .txt documents to the text/ folder for the model to use them in its search

-### Onboaording bot [project recommender]
+### Onboaording project recommender [experimental]
-- Leo recommends projects based on your documents
+- Leo recommends projects to new users based of their introduction message and your DAOs documents

 # Setup